MariaPaniw/Comparative-demography-project/MainAnalyses/README.md

 - VR_Analysis.R: Includes GLMM to assess vital-rate specific sensitivities of each species.
 - GlobalAnalysis_Taxon_specific.R: Includes the main GLMM but for mammals, birds, and plants separately fitted.
 - GlobalAnalysis_excluding_simulated_lambda.R: Main analysis but without the species where lambda was calculated using simulations.
 So here's there are only species where lambda was analytically calculated.
 - GlobalAnalysis_without_RhabdomysPumilio.R: This script contains all the main analyses but without the African striped mouse.
 We did this to thest whether the exclusion of this species which was a monthly MPM and not an annual makes a difference.
+- Checkin_GammaDist.R: Checking that gamma distribution is the best fit.